 Sustainable economic growth, poverty reduction, food security and environmental protection in developing countries.

-Increased capacity of developing countries to implement international sanitary and phytosanitary (SPS) standards, guidelines and recommendations and hence ability to gain and maintain market access.
+Increased capacity of developing countries to implement international SPS standards, guidelines and recommendations and hence ability to gain and maintain market access.

 The STDF is committed to the Paris Principles on Aid Effectiveness, Accra Agenda for Action and supports the Sustainable Development Goals.